Howrah–Patna Jan Shatabdi Express: Coach Composition

+Patna Howrah Jan Shatabdi is run with two rakes, in a rake sharing arrangement (RSA) with Patna - Ranchi Jan Shatabdi Express and is maintained at the Rajendra Nagar Coaching Centre, located at Rajendra Nagar Terminal.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12024 Patna Junction–Howrah Jan Shatabdi Express covers the distance of 532 km in 7 hours 40 mins (69.39 km/hr) & in 8 hours 10 mins as 12023 Howrah–Patna Junction Jan Shatabdi Express (65.14 km/hr).
+The 12024 Patna Junction–Howrah Jan Shatabdi Express covers the distance of 532 km in 7 hours 40 mins (69.39 km/h) and in 8 hours 10 mins as 12023 Howrah–Patna Junction Jan Shatabdi Express (65.14 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 12024 is 2nd fastest in terms of time(1st being 12306 Howrah Rajdhani Express which takes 7hrs 20 mins from Patna Junction to Howrah Junction) and it takes around 7hrs 40 mins to cover entire journey from Patna to Howrah.

 It is also the second fastest of all Jan Shatabdi Express in terms of speeds.

-Major stops of 12024/23 Patna Jan Shatabdi Express:
+Stops of 12024/23 Patna Jan Shatabdi Express: